CIRCL/pisax-website/pages/about.md

 # Why?

 Information Sharing is becoming a key element to incident response it evolves from simple indicator sharing to advanced threat description.
-As threat contextualization improves, dedicated sharing communities hav e appeared.
-Internet Exchange Point or dedicated IP exchange point (e.g. GRX) are critical to Internet stability PISAX project has the goal to improve the information sharing aspects of IXP/GRXPISAX will allow I
-X and GRX community to share security information in order to:
+As threat contextualization improves, dedicated sharing communities have appeared.
+Internet Exchange Point or dedicated IP exchange point (e.g. GRX) are critical to Internet stability PISAX project has the goal to improve the information sharing aspects of IXP/GRXPISAX will allow IX and GRX community to share security information in order to:

  - Help the community facing Cyber-threats
  - Support faster reaction to Europe-wide attacks